📦 Free shipping to DE from 59 € | to AU from 69 €

 5. Imitating everyday life with role play

-Maria Montessori observed and encouraged the active imitation of everyday life.
-She therefore focused on fantasy games and play materials that let the children imitate everyday life.
-With role-playing games like the play shop or the play kitchen you can re-enact and process everyday situations with your children.
+Maria Montessori observed and encouraged active imitation of everyday life.
+She therefore favoured imaginative play and play materials that allow children to imitate everyday life.
+With role-playing games such as play shop or play kitchen, you can re-enact and process everyday situations with your children.
 Playful preparation, for example for a visit to the vet, also helps your child to become independent.

 Montessori Sinnestisch TROFAST Regal